Buying Your First Home: A Beginner’s Guide to the Home Buying Process

-Part 3: The Search
+Part 3 Of the Beginner’s Guide: The Search

 Step 3: The List